7 Techniques to Make Your Stubble Softer

 • Wash beard 2-3 times a week with a mild moisturizing beard wash or top-quality nourishing beard conditioner

-• Use beard oil to improve beard’s texture and appearance
+• Use beard oil to improve your beard’s texture and appearance

-• Grow beard longer for more even edges and uniform distribution
+• Grow your beard longer for more even edges and uniform distribution

 • Moisturize facial skin for better stubble texture